Lagrangian filtering for wave-mean flow decomposition: Results: Lagrangian waves

 Finally, we present an example to demonstrate the flexibility of Lagrangian frequency filtering.
 Figure \ref{fig:lowbandpass}a shows the instantaneous vorticity of a flow that has been initialised with a turbulent flow and mode-1 wave in the $x$ direction (as before), and also a mode-2 wave in the $y$ direction.
 The waves have the same amplitude in vorticity, and have frequencies 4.17 and 7.12 respectively.
-On the top row, the mean and L2 wave perturbations are shown for a low-pass filter at cut-off frequency $\omega_c = 5.5$, which retains the mode-1 wave in the `mean' flow (figure \ref{fig:lowbandpass}b), and leaves the mode-2 wave in the `wave' perturbation (figure \ref{fig:lowbandpass}c).
-On the bottom row, the filter defined in \eqref{lowbandpassfilter} is used, such that the Lagrangian mean operation removes frequencies between $\omega_1 =2$ and $\omega_2 = 5.5$ and retains all other frequencies.
+In figures \ref{fig:lowbandpass}c and \ref{fig:lowbandpass}f, the mean and L2 wave perturbations are shown for a low-pass filter at cut-off frequency $\omega_c = 2$, which removes both waves from the mean flow.
+Figures \ref{fig:lowbandpass}d and \ref{fig:lowbandpass}g are as for figures \ref{fig:lowbandpass}c and \ref{fig:lowbandpass}f with cut-off frequency $\omega_c = 5.5$, which retains the mode-1 wave in the `mean' flow (figure \ref{fig:lowbandpass}d), and leaves the mode-2 wave in the `wave' perturbation (figure \ref{fig:lowbandpass}g).
+In figures \ref{fig:lowbandpass}e and \ref{fig:lowbandpass}h the filter defined in \eqref{lowbandpassfilter} is used, such that the Lagrangian mean operation removes frequencies between $\omega_1 =2$ and $\omega_2 = 5.5$ and retains all other frequencies.
 Therefore, the mode-2 wave is kept as part of the `mean', and the mode-1 is in the `wave' perturbation.
-As in figure \ref{fig:wave_decomp}, large scale departures of the wave perturbations in figures \ref{fig:lowbandpass}c and \ref{fig:lowbandpass}e from a perfect mode-2 and mode-1 plane wave respectively are again attributed to nonlinear interactions between the waves and between the waves and the turbulent flow.
+Each of the weight functions are shown in figure \ref{fig:lowbandpass}b.
+As in figure \ref{fig:wave_decomp}, large scale departures of the wave perturbations in figures \ref{fig:lowbandpass}g and \ref{fig:lowbandpass}h from a perfect mode-2 and mode-1 plane wave respectively are again attributed to nonlinear interactions between the waves and between the waves and the turbulent flow.